jbshep/conversational-python-legacy/chapters/ch3_loops.md

 Now that we know how to find a pattern (and specifically, a space) in a string, consider what that allows us to do.
 Suppose we have a sentence that we wish to break into individual words.
 How are words separated in the English language?
-If you said “using spaces” then you are correct (for the most part).
+If you said "using spaces" then you are correct (for the most part).

-Let’s try to do something like this through an example.
-If you spend time on the Web, you might have learned that Internet citizens have tabbed September 19th as “International Talk Like a Pirate Day.”
+Let's try to do something like this through an example.
+If you spend time on the Web, you might have learned that Internet citizens have tabbed September 19th as "International Talk Like a Pirate Day."
 Imagined pirate-speak draws from many sources in popular culture.
-Fictional pirates might say “Ahoy!” instead of “Hello!” or they might use the word “matey” to describe a friend.
+Fictional pirates might say "Ahoy!" instead of "Hello!" or they might use the word "matey" to describe a friend.
 If we wanted to translate a single English word into its Pirate equivalent, we might do something like Listing~\ref{code:pirate_one_word}.